-In one study, 244 elderly participants without iron deficiency were randomized to be blood donors or nondonors.
-110 (58 men and 52 women) were to donate 1 unit (about 485 ml) of blood every 8 to 12 weeks, though only 57 completed 5 donations within the specified timespan.
+In one study, 244 elderly participants without iron deficiency were randomized into blood donors or nondonors.
+Of these, 110 (58 men and 52 women) donated one unit (approximately 485 mL) of blood every 8 to 12 weeks, although only 57 completed five donations within the specified timespan.
 Each donation tended to reduce hemoglobin, plasma ferritin, and estimates of iron stores, with the prevalence of iron deficiency increasing to roughly 20% from 0% in the donor group and to roughly 10% from 0% for the nondonor group.
-Estimates of iron stores suggested that women were more likely to see a notable reduction than men.
-35% of participants consumed an iron supplement (median of 18 mg per day), and there were no differences in iron stores between users and nonusers for men, but iron supplementation helped to preserve iron levels for women.
-It’s possible that deficiency rates were higher because participants who dropped out may have done so to some extent due to iron deficiency.
+Estimates of iron stores suggested that women were more likely to experience a notable reduction than men.
+Overall, 35% of participants consumed an iron supplement (median of 18 mg per day), and there were no differences in iron stores between users and nonusers for men, but iron supplementation helped to preserve iron levels for women.
+It’s possible that deficiency rates were higher because the participants who dropped out may have done so to some extent due to iron deficiency.

-A follow-up study reported on the 36 participants (20 men, 16 women) who donated at least 15 units over 3.5 years.
-Estimates of iron stores suggested a greater reduction in the donor group and somewhat lower hemoglobin, hematocrit, and transferrin saturation for both men and women as compared with nondonors.
+A follow-up study reported on the 36 participants (20 men, 16 women) who donated at least 15 units of blood over 3.5 years.
+Estimates of iron stores suggested a greater reduction in the donor group and somewhat lower hemoglobin, hematocrit, and transferrin saturation for both men and women compared to nondonors.
 Supplementation did not appear to notably affect hemoglobin or hematocrit changes, though it coincided with a smaller reduction in transferrin saturation in participants who were not anemic.
 However, when looking at participants who discontinued the study, hemoglobin levels were lower, and many dropouts were due to low hematocrit.
-It was further estimated that the average man lost (mean and SD) 242 ± 17 mg of iron per donation, and the average woman lost 217 ± 11.
+It was further estimated that the average man lost 242 ± 17 mg (mean and SD) of iron per donation, and the average woman lost 217 ± 11 mg.

 Frequent blood donation can reduce iron levels and result in anemia.
-Supplementation may be necessary for those at a high risk for deficiency, particularly women.
+Supplementation may be necessary for people at a high risk for deficiency, particularly women.

 Surgery Resulting in Blood Loss

 Naturally, surgery leading to blood loss can result in anemia.
-Allogeneic blood transfusion seems to mean an increased risk of deficiency as compared with the use of autologous blood.
+Allogeneic blood transfusion seems to indicate an increased risk of deficiency as compared with the use of autologous blood.